xxmawhu/memest/Readme.md

 1. setup config for `memest`

-The unique config file is `~/.config/memest/config.ini` You can customize your own configurations, and here's an example:
+The unique config file is `~/.config/memest/config.ini`.
+You can customize your own configurations, and here's an example,
 ```
 [default]
 ; Repository synchronization check interval